Some Wix website SEO problems included a poor URL structure and inability to add alternative text to images.

 In the meantime, do you have experience using Wix?
 If so, I’d love to know more about the results you achieved using the platform’s SEO features and tools.

-Wix, with its easy-to-design templates, a wealth of apps, and sprawling user base is presently the leading website-building platform.
-However, it's hardly perfect for...
+Wix, with its easy-to-design templates, a wealth of apps, and a sprawling user base is presently the leading website-building platform....

 5 Best SEO Optimized Website Builders – Rank H...

 When choosing a website builder, SEO (Search Engine Optimization) should be a key feature to keep in mind.
 After all,...